On a priori estimates and existence of periodic solutions to the modified Benjamin-Ono equation below $H^{1/2}(\mathbb{T})$: Abstract

 \section{Abstract}

-We prove a priori estimates for real-valued periodic solutions to the modified Benjamin-Ono equation for initial data in $H^s$ where $s>1/4$.
-Our approach relies on localizing Fourier restriction spaces in time, after which one recovers the dispersive properties from Euclidean space.
+A priori estimates and existence of real-valued periodic solutions to the modified Benjamin-Ono equation with initial data in $H^s$ for $s>1/4$ are proved locally in time.
+The approach relies on frequency dependent time localization, after which dispersive properties from Euclidean space are recovered.
+The same regularity results are proved for the cubic derivative nonlinear Schr\"odinger equation.